Best Kids Bikes: 10 Best Brands

 side by side image of a Islabike CNOC and a schwinn bike, q factor is pointed out on both

 The bottom bracket of a bike is essentially where all the components that allow for pedaling (crankset, crank arms, etc.) attach to the frame of the bike.
-The distance between the bottom bracket and the ground plays a role in the bike’s overall center of gravity and also plays a role in the efficiency of each pedal stoke.
+The distance between the bottom bracket and the ground plays a role in the bike’s overall center of gravity and in the efficiency of each pedal stoke.

 the cleary owl as compared to the specialized, the lower bottom bracket height of the owl is pointed out